 Raise awareness about health and well-being, participation of stakeholders to ensure compliance with the goals of collective well-being and implementation of strategies that positively influence the state of mind.

-Integration of biophilic design strategies to emulate the natural environment.
+- Integration of biophilic design strategies to emulate the natural environment.

-Improve general mood.
+- Improve general mood.

-Reveal the material composition of interior finishes and furniture.
+- Disclose the material composition of interior finishes and furniture.

-Differentiation of certified buildings from other constructions.
+- Certified buildings stand out from other constructions.